 They can adjust their life cycle according to the availability of aphids.
 Resident populations in the eastern United States are active throughout spring and summer if aphids are present.

-Often found in numbers along lake shores, particularly in the spring and fall (3)
+Often found in numbers along lake shores, in mountain canyons, and elsewhere...particularly in the spring and fall (3)

 Carnes, E.K.
 1912.
 An explanation of the hibernating habits of Hippodamia convergens.
 Monthly bulletin (California.
 State Commission of Horticulture) 1: 177-188.

 Douglass, J.R.
 1930.
 Hibernation of the convergent lady beetle, Hippodamia convergens Guer., on a mountain peak in New Mexico.
 Journal of Economic Entomology , 23: 288.